AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_call_android.md

 ## Project setup

-Follow the steps to create the environment necessary to integrate video call into your app.
+Follow the steps to create the environment necessary to integrate Video Call into your app.

 1. For new projects, in **Android Studio**, create a **Phone and Tablet** [Android project](https://developer.android.com/studio/projects/create-project) with an **Empty Activity**.